-For the purpose of this Code, pyramid or endless chain schemes shall be considered consumer transactions actionable under this Code.
+For the purpose of this Code, pyramid or endless chain schemes shall be considered actionable under this Code.
 The DSA Code Administrator (appointed pursuant to Section C.1) shall determine whether such pyramid or endless chain schemes constitute a violation of this Code in accordance with applicable federal, state and/or local law or regulation.

-6. The definition of an “illegal pyramid” is based upon existing standards of law as reflected in In the matter of Amway, 93 FTC 618 (1979) and the anti-pyramid laws of Kentucky, Louisiana, Montana, Oklahoma, and Texas.
-In accordance with these laws, member companies shall remunerate direct sellers primarily on the basis of sales of products, including services, purchased by any person for actual use or consumption.
+6. The definition of an “illegal pyramid” is based upon existing standards of law as reflected in In the matter of Amway, 93 FTC 618 (1979) and the anti-pyramid statutes of various states.
+In accordance with these laws, member companies shall remunerate independent salespeople primarily on the basis of sales of products, including services, purchased by any person for actual use or consumption.
 Such remuneration may include compensation based on purchases that are not simply incidental to the purchase of the right to participate in the program.
 See Section 9 for further clarification.

 7. Inventory Purchases

 Changes in marketplace demand, product formulation, or labeling are not sufficient grounds for a claim by the company that a product is no longer “marketable.”
-Nor does the ingestible nature of certain products limit per se the current marketability of those products.
-Government regulation which may arguably restrict or limit the ultimate resalability of a product does not limit its “current marketability” for purposes of the Code.
+Nor does the ingestible nature of certain products limit the current marketability of those products.
+Government regulation that may arguably restrict or limit the ultimate resalability of a product does not limit its “current marketability” for purposes of the Code.

-A company shall not place any unreasonable (e.g., procedural) impediments in the way of salespeople seeking to sell back products to the company.
+A member company shall not place any unreasonable or procedural impediments in the way of salespeople seeking to sell back products to the member company.

 The buyback process should be as efficient as possible and designed to facilitate buyback of products.
-The buyback provisions apply to all terminating distributors who otherwise qualify for such repurchase, including distributors who are not new to a particular company, or those who have left a company to sell for another company.
+The buyback provisions apply to all terminating independent salespeople who otherwise qualify for such repurchase, including independent salespeople who are not new to a particular company, or those who have left a company to sell for another company.

 8. There is ample legal precedent in the form of FTC decisions to afford guidance on the subject of earnings representations.
-While not controlling, these precedents should be used by the Code Administrator in making determinations as to the substantiation of company earnings claims.
+While not controlling, these precedents should be used by the Administrator in making determinations as to the substantiation of a member company’s earnings claims.

 9. Inventory Loading

-9. See, Code Explanatory §7a. regarding inventory loading.
+9. See, Code Explanatory Section 7a. regarding inventory loading.

 10. Payment of Fees

-Neither member companies nor their independent salespeople shall ask individuals to assume unreasonably high entrance fees, training fees, franchise fees, fees for promotional materials or other fees related solely to the right to participate in the direct selling business.
+Neither member companies nor their independent salespeople shall ask individuals to assume unreasonably high entrance fees, training fees, franchise fees, fees for promotional materials or other fees related solely to the right to participate in the member company’s business.
 Any fees charged to become an independent salesperson shall relate directly to the value of materials, products or services provided in return.

 10. High entrance fees can be an element of pyramid schemes, in which individuals are encouraged to expend large upfront costs, without receiving product of like value.
 These fees then become the mechanism driving the pyramid and placing participants at risk of financial harm.
-Some state laws have requirements that fees be returned similar to the repurchase provisions delineated in Code §7a.
+Some state laws have requirements that fees be returned similar to the repurchase provisions delineated in Code Section 7a.
 The Code eliminates the harm of large fees by prohibiting unreasonably high fees.
-The Code Administrator is empowered to determine when a fee is “unreasonably high.”
-For example, if a refund is offered for only a portion of an entrance fee, to cover what could be described as inventory, and there is nothing else given or received for the balance of the entrance fee, such as a training program, that portion of the entrance fee may be deemed to be unreasonably high by the Code Administrator.
-This Code section reinforces the provision in Code Part B. Responsibilities and Duties requiring companies to address the Code violations of their independent contractor salesforce.
+The Administrator is empowered to determine when a fee is “unreasonably high.”
+For example, if a refund is offered for only a portion of an entrance fee, to cover what could be described as inventory, and there is nothing else given or received for the balance of the entrance fee, such as a training program, that portion of the entrance fee may be deemed to be unreasonably high by the Administrator.
+This Code section reinforces the provisions in Section B. Responsibilities and Duties requiring member companies to address the Code violations of their independent salespeople.